-Peterson Churchwarden Briar Pipe D17 Green
+Peterson of Dublin Churchwarden Briar Smoking Pipe - D17 Green

 Best value guarantee You're getting great value on this product.
 We constantly review our prices for the best value.